 Rosa stands out from the rest of the auditioners, because they’re all long-haired brunettes with a bright-eyed wholesome look, while Rosa looks like a mopey skinhead who’s on her way to a Marilyn Manson concert.
 At the audition, a 15-year-old girl admits she isn’t on the audition list.
 She’s crushed when she finds out that she won’t get a chance because she didn’t follow the emailed instructions to get on the list.
-One of the auditioners is friendly and empathetic Pearl Osborne (played by Isabelle Fuhrman), who comforts the girl before she goes into the audition room.
+One of the auditioners is friendly and empathetic Pearl Osborne (played by Isabelle Fuhrman), who comforts the girl before Pearl goes into the audition room.

 During her audition, Pearl is asked by the director Lux St. Seguin (played by Tarek Bishara) why Pearl thinks she’s the perfect candidate for the project, which is a reality show.
 Also in the room is a female assistant or casting agent.
 Pearl answers that she’s talented, but she admits she needs to market herself better.
 It’s the movie’s not-so-subtle way of showing that Pearl lacks confidence and is therefore a vulnerable target for a sexual predator.

 After her audition, Rosa and Pearl have a brief conversation in the waiting room, where they exchange pleasantries.
 Rosa tells Pearl that she auditioned with a monologue from Shakespeare’s “Titus Andronicus.”
 Pearl says she doesn’t know that play, but she knows director Julie Taymor’s 1999 movie adaption “Titus.”
 Pearl says she remembers the movie has a scene with a woman who is raped and then mutilated by her rapists, by cutting out her tongue and dismembering her hands so she won’t report the crime.
 The obvious parallel is how Rosa mutilated herself in the beginning of the story.